BSBI Trustees

 Dr Sandra Knapp OBE - Natural History Museum (London)

 Sandy Knapp specialises in taxonomy and evolution of the nightshade family, Solanaceae.
 She is the author of many peer-reviewed scientific papers, several books and has received numerous awards for outreach, biodiversity conservation, and botanical science.
 She is Past President of the Linnean Society of London.
 She holds honorary professorships at UCL and Stockholm University; she has been elected to the American Academy of Arts and Sciences, the Argentine Academia Nacional de Ciencias, Academia Europeana and is a Fellow of the Royal Society.
 She is an active promoter of the role and importance of taxonomy for conservation and sustainable development worldwide.
 Sandy was awarded an OBE in the 2023 New Year's Honours list for her superb work as an "internationally renowned scientific leader and communicator on nature and culture".
+Sandy joined the BSBI Board of Trustees in 2020 and was appointed Chair in December 2024.

 Dr Maria Long